CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_multicast_policy.html.markdown

 ---
+subcategory: "fabric"
 layout: "intersight"
 page_title: "Intersight: intersight_fabric_multicast_policy"
-sidebar_current: "docs-intersight-resource-fabric-multicast-policy"
 description: |-
   A policy to configure Multicast settings for all the Virtual LAN networks.
 ---

-# Resource: intersight_fabric._multicast_policy
+# Resource: intersight_fabric_multicast_policy
 A policy to configure Multicast settings for all the Virtual LAN networks.
 ## Argument Reference
 The following arguments are supported:
 * `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `description`:(string) Description of the policy.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the concrete policy.